pivotal/docs-tap/tap-gui/plugins/app-live-view-steeltoe.md

 - The **Applied Overrides** section also allows you to add new environment properties to the application.

 > **Note:** The `management.endpoint.env.post.enabled=true` has to be set in the application config
-> properties of the application, and a corresponding, editable Environment has to be present in the application.
+> properties of the application, and a corresponding editable Environment has to be present in the application.

 ### <a id="log-levels-page"></a> Log Levels page